Simspace/on-error/README.md

 At the top-level, the caller is the user.
 For them, a sum type describing all the possible error cases is less useful;
 what they need is a clear error message.
-So once we have enough context to know that an error cannot be handled by the code and will have to be displayed to the user, I recommend converting the value representing to error to `Text`, and to propagate that error message upwards.
+So once we have enough context to know that an error cannot be handled by the code and will have to be displayed to the user, I recommend converting the value representing the error to `Text`, and to propagate that error message upwards.
 With judicious uses of `annotateError`, this error message can be annotated with some contextual information clarifying where the error has occurred.